 How to prevent sports-related dental injuries:

 The moral of the story is clear – make sure your child wears a mouthguard during sports, regardless of whether they are expected to or not.
 It’s also important that your child wear a custom mouthguard, created by their pediatric dentist.
 Atlanta based Dr. Powell and his team provide athletic mouthguards for children of all ages, and they are highly superior to generic mouthguards that can be purchased at the store.
 They help protect the teeth, gums, mouth, and jaw, and have the added benefit of reducing the risk of impact concussions.
 The initial cost is minimal compared to the overall costs associated with orofacial injuries.

 Significant costs can build up if a child ends up with a chipped, loosened, or knocked out tooth.
 More severe injuries can obviously cost families even more, and may require surgical treatments, dental implants, or even cosmetic surgery.
 This is on top of the psychological damage that can result from the trauma, as well as the pain and potential embarrassment a child might suffer.

 The best way to prevent such injuries is plan in advance.
 The mouthguard should be the first step, along with a consultation with your Atlanta pediatric dentist.
 Dr. Powell has expertise on dental and facial injuries, and he can advise you on preventative measures.
 He can also tell you exactly what to do immediately after an injury occurs, and provide emergency dental treatment if needed.
 You can also talk with your child and the team coach about how you all can prevent injury or accidents.

-Dr. Powell, your pediatric dentist in Atlanta, is available to help with cavities, braces, or wisdom teeth removal.
+Dr. Powell, leading children’s dentist in Atlanta, is here to help!
 Contact the Northlake Mall location by calling 770-934-5900, or reach the Buckhead location at 404-252-5900.